totallynotdavid/megaloader/docs/megaloader/guide/downloading-files.md

                 f.write(chunk)

     return filepath

-for item in mgl.extract(url):
-    download_streaming(item)
 ```

-The `stream=True` parameter prevents requests from loading the entire response
+The `stream=True` parameter prevents loading the entire response into memory.
+We
-into memory.
-We write it in 8KB chunks instead.
+write it in 8KB chunks instead.

 ## Organizing by collection